HazemSamir/HazemSamir.github.io/_posts/2016-05-17-espace-intern-exam.md

 3. Explain how the linux boot works as much detailed as possible starting from pressing the power button.

-## Algorithms and Datastructure Part:
+## Algorithms and Datastructure Part

 There were 2 questions: